HamStudy/hamstudy-hambook/tech2026/content/1. Introduction/index.md

 The **web version** of this book is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 You are free to:
-- **Share** — copy and redistribute the web version in any medium or format
+- **Share** — copy and redistribute the web version in any medium or format.

 Under the following terms:
 - **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.